jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 But I am not so sure.

 This essay began as my attempt to restore my trust in expected value as a decision-making philosophy.
-In the end, I instead found myself abandoning expected value entirely in favor of a different approach, one that is just as elegant and powerful as expectation maximization, but better behaved and more philosophically grounded.
+In the end, I instead found myself abandoning it entirely in favor of a different approach.
 But – I’m getting ahead of myself.
 First, let’s take a moment to properly motivate what exactly we are searching for.